dani-beltran/mongodb-backup-s3/README.md

-# MongoDB Backup to S3
+# mbs3 - MongoDB Backup to S3 storage

 A CLI tool to backup and restore MongoDB databases using `mongodump`/`mongorestore` and Amazon S3.